-This Saturday night we'll be setting our clocks one hour ahead.
-We just hope Glogirly remembers to get up and make breakfast.
+This Saturday night we'll be setting our clocks ahead by one hour.
+We sure hope Glogirly remembers to get up and make breakfast.
 Just because our clocks are messed up, that doesn't mean our breakfast should be messed up too.

 Clearly whoever invented this daylight savings stuff was NOT a cat.